Port Eliot: History

 Originally built as a priory with adjoining St Germans Priory Church, parts of the house date back to the 12th century.
 It was substantially altered and remodelled in the 17th and 18th centuries by noted architects, including Sir John Soane.

 In the 18th and 19th centuries, the Eliot family invested substantially in the estate, building numerous farmhouses, fishermen's cottages and other dwellings across the land.
 Many of these remain part of the estate to this day, and they are rented out to local residents and friends of the family.
 Some properties, mainly lying remote from the estate, have been sold in recent years.
-In 2014, the 700-hectare estate was purchased by the Duchy of Cornwall.
+In 2014, 1,800-acres (700-hectares) of the estate was purchased by the Duchy of Cornwall.

 Festivals

 Elephant Fayre

 In 1980 a small festival which had outgrown its site at Polgooth in mid-Cornwall approached the Port Eliot estate and asked if it could be held in the idyllic grounds.
 The estate office agreed a price, and there began the Elephant Fayre, one of the most eclectic festivals of the 1980s.
 The festival ran from 1981 to 1986, beginning with some 1,500 visitors over four days, and featured a mix of music, theatre and visual arts.

 Over the years the festival grew, attracting crowds of up to 30,000 and bands such as The Cure, The Fall and Siouxsie and the Banshees.
 The burning down of the oldest tree in the park, looting of the village surgery and the robbing of stall-holders in 1985 prompted Lord Eliot and fellow organisers to make the 1986 festival the last.

 Port Eliot Festival

-In 2003 Lord St Germans began the Port Eliot Lit Fest.
+In 2003 Peregrine Eliot, 10th Earl of St Germans began the Port Eliot Lit Fest in Cornwall.
 Which carried on as Port Eliot Festival until 2019.